Ali-Cheikh/-EEE-Store-/README.md

 ## Usage

-Simply open the `index.html` file in your web browser to explore and purchase artworks from Elae Draws.
+Simply open the `index.html` file in your web browser to explore and purchase artworks from eee-store.

 ## License